 Small Interference RNA Transfection

-We inhibited HIF-1α expression by siRNA in osteoblasts.
-Synthetic siRNA oligonucleotide specific for HIF-1α (NM_024359) (59 to 39: UUUAUCAAGAUGGGAGCUCTT) and a nontargeting siRNA were obtained from Sangon (Shanghai, China).
+We inhibited HIF-1α expression by siRNA in osteoblasts (SD rat strain).
+Synthetic siRNA oligonucleotide specific for HIF-1α (NM_024359) (59 to 39: UUUAUCAAGAUGGGAGCUCTT) and nontargeting siRNA were obtained from Sangon (Shanghai, China).

-Osteoblasts were seeded in 6-well plates for 24 h to 80–90% confluence.
-Three kinds of interventions were provided: 1) short wave continuous irradiation for 180 min; 2) 0 μmol/L CoCl2-stimulated hypoxia condition in fracture; 3) siRNA inhibition of HIF-1α.
-Six kinds of osteoblasts cultured supernatants were obtained from single or combined interventions for the follow-up experiment.
+Osteoblasts (SD rat strain) were seeded in 6-well plates for 24 h to 80–90% confluence.
+Three kinds of interventions were provided: 1) Short-Wave continuous irradiation for 180 min; 2) 200 μmol/L CoCl2-stimulated hypoxia condition in fracture; 3) siRNA inhibition of HIF-1α.
+Eight kinds of osteoblasts culture mediums were obtained from single or combined interventions for the follow-up experiment (Figure 1).

 Wound Healing Assay

-MSC was cultured on six-well plates to confluency and monolayers and wounded with a sterile 200 μL pipette tip.
-The cultures were washed with PBS to remove detached cells and stimulated with osteoblasts cultured supernatant fluid 1.5 ml in different wells.
+MSC (SD rat strain) was cultured on six-well plates to confluency and monolayers and wounded with a sterile 200 μL pipette tip.
+The cultures were washed with PBS to remove detached cells and stimulated with 8 kinds of osteoblasts culture medium fluid 1.5 ml in each well.
 Photographs were collected at 0, 24, and 48 hours.

 Trans-well Chamber Test

 The tests were performed in Boyden Chambers (Corning, 3422, Lowell, MA).
-Osteoblasts cultured supernatant was seeded in the bottom chamber.
-The top chambers filled with MSC starved overnight were inserted.
+Eight kinds of osteoblasts (SD rat strain) culture medium was seeded in the bottom chamber.
+The top chambers filled with MSC (SD rat strain) starved overnight were inserted.
 Twenty-four hours later, inserts were removed and washed.
 The cells that migrated to the bottom side were accumulated.

-We performed Statistical analyses by SPSS 22.0 for Windows (SPSS, Chicago, USA).
+Statistical analysis was performed by SPSS 22.0 for Windows (SPSS, Chicago, USA).
 The results are shown as the mean value ± standard deviation.
 The differences between groups were analyzed by t-test or analysis of variance (ANOVA).
 Two-tailed P values were computed, and P<0.05 was considered to be statistically significant.